IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Usage

-In a Circular Bar always use the actual value for the text label and when adding more elaborate text in a Linear Bar provide your best estimate for the state of completion of the task in time/files left, rather than displaying a generic string to the user.
+In a Circular Bar, always use the actual value for the text label and, when adding more elaborate text in a Linear Bar, provide your best estimate for the state of completion of the task in time/files left, rather than displaying a generic string to the user.

 | Do                              | Don't                             |
 | ------------------------------- | --------------------------------- |